gvwilson/thirdbit/_posts/2015/2015-09-13-how-teaching-knowledge-is-transferred.md

 </blockquote>
 <blockquote>
   <p>
-    ...there were notable differences in response dependent on how long the contributor had been teaching, and on the time a contributor had been at their current institution.
+    …there were notable differences in response dependent on how long the contributor had been teaching, and on the time a contributor had been at their current institution.
 In both cases the longer the time, the more the response moved from the change